 After 6 months of studying communications over Slack at four enterprise companies — including a total of 83,055 messages that used 101,134 emojis, Cultivate found some interesting trends.
 30% of messages used Thumbs Up, while 27% used Mask Face.

 Emoji usage also differs by company: each has their own visual vocabulary based on company culture.
 And each generation has their preferences.
 Baby boomers enjoy receiving business texts with emojis, but only in the right context.
 Gen X appreciates informal channels like Facebook that can still be written professionally.
-Clearly, the majority of Gen Y (millennials) are obsessed with emojis and quick, digital-first communications like IMs or DMs.
+Using emojis for communication and quick, digital-first methods such as IMs or DMs appears to be an obsession for the majority of Gen Y (millennials).
 And Gen Z loves video formats, apps and mobile-only approaches with filters and emojis.

 In terms of how we use emojis, 16.3% of ad hoc requests were most typically answered with Thumbs Up, 1.31% with Okay Hand and 1.29% with Coffee.
 14.64% of responses to completing tasks were followed by the highest-ranking Thumbs Up emoji and 1.13% were followed by the lowest-ranking Prayer Hands emoji 1.13%.